radromanov/wg-nodejs-mid-dev-test/readme.md

 # Slot Machine Game Microservices

 This project is part of a practical test, and has been built with the intent of satisfying the requirements highlighted in the `requirements.md` file.
-Said requirements _do not_ specify the need to split the code into microservices, however, I've taken it upon myself to attempt to simulate real-world projects (while staying simplistic and minimalistic, as I do not employ features such as message brokers, databases, authentication, caching, and etc.).
+Said requirements _do not_ specify the need to split the code into microservices, however, I've taken it upon myself to attempt to simulate real-world projects (while staying simplistic and minimalistic), as I do not employ features such as message brokers, databases, authentication, caching, and etc.

-I am aware that improvements can be made to both structure and implementation (communication via HTTP which is currently synchronous is one example), although I would like for this project to serve as a preview to what I can accomplish given my current situation, as well as deadlines (despite those same deadlines being more than friendly).
+I am aware that improvements can be made to both structure and implementation (communication via HTTP which is currently synchronous is one example, duplicate code across microservices such as `AppError`, etc.), although I would like for this project to serve as a preview to what I can accomplish given my current situation, as well as deadlines (despite those same deadlines being more than friendly).

-For the purpose of ease of installation and usage, I have included the `.env` files within the Git Repository, however, in a real-world example, those would have been kept secret.
+For the purpose of ease of installation and usage, I have included the `.env` files within the Git Repository, however, in a real-world example, those would have been kept secret and recorded within `.gitignore`.

 I would be more than happy to receive feedback on the back of this project, as well as areas I can look to improve in or simply research.